Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 * CSS3
   * Used to style content
 * JavaScript
-  * Usd to add Interactive features to webpage
+  * Used to add Interactive features to webpage
+* Python
+  * Used for Backend programming

 ### Technologies